lgoue/Interactivedirection/README.md

 # Data analysis

-The folder Data analysis contains the csv file resuming our results and the R file used to analyse them
+The folder Data analysis contains the CSV file resuming our results and the R file used to analyze them.

 # Compilation of the software from scratch

-The folder DirectionUnity contain the Unity project used to create Direction.exe The project is developped under Unity2020.3.13f1
+The folder DirectionUnity contains the Unity project used to create Direction.exe The project is developed under Unity2020.3.13f1